Decision-making with possibilistic inferential models: Introduction

-An important step in these developments, and perhaps of independent interest, is a characterization of the set of precise probabilities compatible with the valid IM's upper probability.
-Specifically, using existing results on connections between the level sets of a possibility contour and calibrated prediction sets \citep[e.g.,][Proposition~4.1]{destercke.dubois.2014}, Theorem~\ref{thm:credal} establishes that precise probabilities compatible with a valid IM are confidence distributions.
-This characterization provides the following helpful intuition about what a valid IM does: the valid IM's upper probability assigned to a hypothesis $A$ is the maximum probability assigned to $A$ by a confidence distribution.
-The ``maximum'' operation implies that the valid IM is more conservative than any individual confidence distribution, and it's this conservatism that makes the IM valid while the individual confidence distributions are not.
-For statistical models having a special kind of additional structure, like the functional models studied in \citet{dawidstone1982}, the characterization result described above can be strengthened.
-What's relevant about this class of statistical models is that they're perfectly suited for Fisher's fiducial argument, hence they admit a well-defined fiducial distribution.
-Then Theorem~\ref{thm:cd} in Section~\ref{S:group} shows that this fiducial distribution is where, in a certain sense, the aforementioned ``maximum'' is attained.
-That is, in this special class of models, the fiducial distribution is ``maximal'' among all the confidence distributions compatible with the valid IM.
-An important decision-theoretic consequence of this connection is Theorem~\ref{thm:risk}, the paper's second main contribution, which says that, under certain conditions on the loss function, the valid IM's upper expected loss is minimized at the same action where the fiducial distributions expected loss is minimized.
-Combined with the main result in \citet{taraldsen.lindqvist.2013} about decision rules derived from the fiducial distribution, Theorem~\ref{thm:risk} implies that actions chosen by applying the minimize (upper) expected loss principle to valid IMs leads to generally high-quality and, in some cases, optimal decision rules.
-Therefore, while validity requires some degree of conservatism, a valid IM is not so conservative that its recommended actions are much, if at all, different from those actions recommended by more familiar statistical frameworks which lack the validity property.
+An important step in these developments is a characterization of the IM's credal set, i.e., the set of precise probabilities dominated by its upper probability.
+Existing results \citep[e.g.,][]{destercke.dubois.2014} imply that the IM's credal set consists of confidence distributions: for each $\alpha \in [0,1]$, each probability measure in the IM's credal set assigns probability at least $1-\alpha$ to the $100(1-\alpha)$\% confidence sets.
+For group invariant models (Section~\ref{S:group}), this characterization can be strengthened---the ``maximal element'' in the IM's credal set has a familiar form.
+Indeed, Fisher's fiducial argument is ideally suited for these models and the resulting fiducial distribution agrees with the Bayesian posterior distribution based on the right invariant Haar prior; the common distribution returned by these two distinct arguments is a confidence distribution.
+Then \citet{martin.isipta2023} showed that the ``maximal element'' in the IM's credal set is exactly this Bayes/fiducial distribution.
+A key decision-theoretic consequence of this connection is Theorem~\ref{thm:risk}, which says that, under certain conditions on the loss function, the IM's risk is minimized at the same action where the Bayes/fiducial distribution's risk is minimized.
+Combined with the main result in \citet{taraldsen.lindqvist.2013} about decision rules derived from the fiducial distribution, Theorem~\ref{thm:risk} implies the IM's recommended actions are generally high-quality---i.e., not conservative or inefficient---and, in some cases, optimal.
+Therefore, while the IM's validity guarantee requires some degree of conservatism, this does not affect the quality of the IM's recommended actions.